Christopher Tanev: Vancouver Canucks

 During the NCAA tournament, Tanev was scouted by Vancouver Canucks director of player development Dave Gagner, who was previously acquainted with Tanev as his childhood roller hockey coach.
 The Canucks scouting staff collectively identified him as "the smartest player on the ice" in the East Regional segment of the tournament.
 On May 31, 2010, Tanev signed as an undrafted free agent with the Canucks, foregoing his final three years of college hockey eligibility.
 He had received interest from at least three other teams, including the San Jose Sharks, Ottawa Senators and Columbus Blue Jackets, but ultimately chose Vancouver.

 Beginning the 2010–11 season with the Canucks' minor league affiliate, the Manitoba Moose of the American Hockey League (AHL), he scored his first professional goal against the Rochester Americans on November 13, 2010.
 He received his first call-up to Vancouver on January 16, 2011, after injuries to Canucks defencemen Andrew Alberts and Aaron Rome.
 Making his Canucks debut two days later against the Colorado Avalanche, he became the first RIT alumnus to play in the NHL.
-He later recorded his first NHL point on January 24, a second assist on a Dan Hamhuis powerplay goal, the final Canucks tally in a 7–1 win against the Dallas Stars.
+He later recorded his first NHL point on January 24, a second assist on a powerplay goal by Dan Hamhuis, the final Canucks tally in a 7–1 win against the Dallas Stars.
 He remained with the NHL team for an extended period as Canucks defencemen continued to suffer injuries.